GabrielRRussell/LogisimCircuits/ProjectSavannah/readme.md

 > Multi-Program Loading

-> A power cord, if you're into that.
+> Power Cord for Completeness

 > A Pretty Looking Box

 To Be Completed:

-> A program that is actually useful
+> More Programs

 > Interfacing with devices